Demographics of Argentina: Ethnic groups

 In colonial times, the ethnic composition of Argentina was the result of the interaction of the pre-Columbian indigenous population with a colonizing population of Spanish origin and with sub-Saharan African slaves.
 Before the middle 19th century, the ethnic make up of Argentina was very similar to that of other countries of Latin America.
 Between 1857 and 1950 Argentina was the country with the second biggest immigration wave in the world, at 6.6 million, second only to the United States in the numbers of immigrants received (27 million) and ahead of other areas of new settlement like Canada, Brazil and Australia.
 However, mass European immigration did not have the same impact in the whole country.
 According to the 1914 national census, 30% of Argentina's population was foreign-born, including 50% of the people in the city of Buenos Aires, but foreigners were only 2% in the provinces of Catamarca and La Rioja (North West region).
 Strikingly, at those times, the national population doubled every two decades.
 This belief is endured in the popular saying "los argentinos descienden de los barcos" ('Argentines descend from the ships').
 Therefore, most Argentines are descended from the 19th- and 20th-century immigrants of the great European immigration wave to Argentina (1850–1955), with a great majority of these immigrants coming from diverse European countries, particularly Italy and Spain.

 White Argentines

 Argentines during the Immigrant's Festival in Oberá, Misiones.

-There are no official census data or statistically significant studies on the precise number or percentage of hite Argentinians today, but it is known that they are by far the largest group.
+There are no official census data or statistically significant studies on the precise number or percentage of white Argentinians today, but it is known that they are by far the largest group.

 However, several ethnographic estimates have attempted to address the issue.
 According to an ethnic estimate by the UAEM for all Latin American countries, the white population of Argentina was 85% in 2005.
-Another estimate published in the Encyclopædia Britannica gives 89% (of which 86% would be white Europeans and 3% of Arab descent) in the year 2000.
+Another estimate published in the Encyclopædia Britannica gives 86.4% in the year 2000.
 A recent estimate by the Joshua Project, updated to 2025, estimates 36,082,000 white Argentinians in a total population of 45,473,000, which is equivalent to 79.4% of the Argentinian population.
 Adjusted to the 46,735,004 inhabitants estimated by RENAPER, there would be a total of 37,109,200 white people in Argentina.